duyet/monorepo/apps/blog/_posts/2024/06/clickhouse-replacingmergetree.md

 ORDER BY (user_id, event_type, event_time)
 ```

 The most important part of the `ReplacingMergeTree` engine definition is the `ORDER BY` expression, which serves as the unique key for the table.
-ClickHouse does not reject non-unique values; instead, `ReplacingMergeTree` de-duplicates them when **merging** and keeps only the last based on the `event_time` column.
-If you omit the `event_time` in the engine parameters, ClickHouse will keep the **newer row**.
+ClickHouse does not reject non-unique values, instead `ReplacingMergeTree` de-duplicates them when **merging** and keeps only the last based on the `event_time` column.

+If you omit the `event_time` in the engine parameters, ClickHouse will keep the **newer row**:

 ```sql
 CREATE TABLE events_replacing ( ... )